marph91/jimmy/docs/formats/zettelkasten.md

 - Each zettel is converted to a separate note.
 - The note body of Zettelkasten is converted from [BBCode](https://en.wikipedia.org/wiki/BBCode) to Markdown.
 - Resources and attachments are converted, if the original folders are next to the `.zkn3` file.
 I. e. `img` for images and `attachments` for attachments.
+- Note sequences (Folgezettel) are linked at the end of the note.

 ## Known Limitations